idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ## idfive base theme

 The idfive base theme is intentionally pretty bare bones, but provides us with lots of behind the scenes functions we need.
 This theme is designed to act as a parent theme, and should never be enabled directly.
-See the [documentation](https://bitbucket.org/idfivellc/idfive-component-library-d8-theme) for how to best use this theme, and how to quickly and efficiently spin up a child theme for this project.
+See the [documentation](https://bitbucket.org/idfivellc/idfive-component-library-d8-theme) for how to best use this theme, and how to quickly and efficiently spin up a child theme for any client project.

+It uses the core stable theme as a base (drupal assigns this automatically to all themes that do not specify a base).
+This is to ensure some level of backwards template compatibility throughout the drupal 7/8 life cycle.

 The docroot and actual folders may vary, depending on your codebase, but in general, adding the idfive base theme, and creating your custom child theme will look like: